adamgrunke/project2/README.md

 update the post route for profile to have seperate lat/lng instead of combined location.

 Step 8: Test it out!
 page loads as previously working.
 All data gets to the items table.

+sequelize db:seed --seed seeders/20190702183553-items.js

+REMOVED from the layout.ejs file.
+<%- JSON.stringify(currentUser) %>